 - Blood teststesting done to measure the levels of certain substances in the blood.

-- Faecal occult blood test (FOBT)a test used to determine if there is any trace of blood present in faeces or stool.
+- Faecal occult blood test (FOBT)a test used to determine if there are microscopic traces of blood present in faeces or stool.

 - MRI (magnetic resonance imaging)a type of medical imaging that uses radiowaves, a strong magnet and computer technology to create detailed images of the body.